 Our telecare sensors support carers and families by providing additional help and support with caring responsibilities and all-important peace of mind.

 The purpose of telecare is not to replace you as the carer, but to allow you to leave the house, or get a good night’s sleep, confident that you will be informed if an emergency should occur.

-There are a range of telecare sensors that when connected to the base unit can provide carers peace of mind and respite from some of their caring responsibilities whilst promoting greater independence for those being cared for.
+There is a range of telecare sensors that when connected to the personal alarm base unit can provide carers peace of mind and respite from some of their caring responsibilities whilst promoting greater independence for those being cared for.

 I feel so much more confident at home and my wife can sleep more soundly too